AustinCodingAcademy/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+ONE TO MANY

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+NOT NULL NN

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+customer/rental/staff
+I looked under foreign keys under payments in mySQL, perhaps there is another way to know?

 ##### ER Diagram upload